CSCfi/csc-user-guide/docs/data/sensitive-data/single-register-submission.md

 Before the data transfer, the data must be encrypted with a [CSC public key](https://admin.sd.csc.fi/publickey/?instance=single%20registry).
 CSC provides a convenience tool that encrypts and uploads data automatically.
 This SDA (Sensitive Data Archive) Uploader tool is available on [GitHub](https://github.com/CSCfi/sda-uploader/releases), and has both graphical user interface (GUI, option 1 below) and command line (CLI, option 2 below) options for Linux, Mac and Windows.
 More information about the tool in the [GitHub repository](https://github.com/CSCfi/sda-uploader/).
 Alternatively, you can encrypt the data with [Crypt4GH](https://github.com/EGA-archive/crypt4gh) (also [GUI](https://github.com/CSCfi/crypt4gh-gui) available, option 3 below) and send the data directly with SFTP on command line.
 With each option, you need to use [CSC public key](https://admin.sd.csc.fi/publickey/?instance=single%20registry) for encryption.

 The encrypted data is transferred via SFTP to a directory which should be named according to the journal number of the data permit.
-The final dataset ID will be a combination of the organization’s identifier and the journal number (directory name) (e.g. `org.fi/example_dataset_123`), and this ID will be visible to to users in SD Apply.
+The final dataset ID will be a combination of the organization’s identifier and the journal number (directory name) (e.g. `org.fi/example_dataset_123`), and this ID will be visible to users in SD Apply.
 The file to be uploaded should also be named with the journal number.

 Below are described three different options for data transfer, you can select the one that works best in your environment: